 Read the books that inspired the How to Train Your Dragon films!
 This book will be a hit with children and adults alike.

-THE STORY BEGINS in the first volume of Hiccup's How to Train Your Dragon memoirs...
+The story continues in the tenth volume of Hiccup's How to Train Your Dragon memoirs.

 How to Train Your Dragon is now a major DreamWorks franchise starring Gerard Butler, Cate Blanchett and Jonah Hill and the TV series, Riders of Berk, can be seen on CBeebies and Cartoon Network.

 Read all of Hiccup's exploits in the series: How to Train Your Dragon, How to Be a Pirate, How to Speak Dragonese, How to Cheat a Dragon's Curse, How to Twist a Dragon's Tale, A Hero's Guide to Deadly Dragons, How to Ride a Dragon's Storm, How to Break a Dragon's Heart, How to Steal a Dragon's Sword, How to Seize a Dragon's Jewel and How to Betray a Dragon's Hero.